 A. I will share an experience with you to illustrate.
-As you know, the Lord has used me to bring forth nearly 1,000 revelations to the Church.
+As you know, Yahweh has used me to bring forth nearly 1,000 revelations to NCAY.
 I used to breathe them at one time.
 It was an exhilarating experience.
 And then suddenly, about three years ago (maybe not so long ago) He suddenly spoken to me directly, saying: "Stop writing revelations."
 I couldn't believe it.
 It had become habitual for me and so important that the prophetic gift was taking me over.
 I realised that I had a drug-like dependency and, though it was mild, was nevertheless real.
 Well, I stopped, and was very confused at first.
-I could not understand what (in this case) he wished me to stop something that was lawful until later when I understood the seeds of idolatry.
+I could not understand what (in this case) He wished me to stop something that was lawful until later when I understood the seeds of idolatry.
 Only after I had understood was I given permission to write revelations again.

 Oslo, Norway, Tuesday 13 January 1998